dicreate/Modules/README.md

-axios - makes HTTP requests easier and more effective
+axios: makes HTTP requests easier and more effective

-gsap - is a robust and versatile library for creating web animations
+gsap: is a robust and versatile library for creating web animations

+lottie-react: library for lottie animations